-As of April 3rd, 2018, a network of 24 medical research centers, including the UW Memory and Brain Wellness Center, has been formed to enhance research and outreach efforts around Lewy Body dementia.
+This spring, a network of 24 medical research centers, including the UW Memory and Brain Wellness Center, formed to enhance research and outreach efforts around Lewy Body dementia.
 The Lewy Body Dementia Association’s Research Centers of Excellence (RCOE) comprise the first-ever comprehensive network of research centers to conduct Lewy Body dementia (LBD) clinical trials, provide community outreach, and expand professional continuing medical education.

 Comedian Robin Williams was diagnosed with Lewy Body dementia after his suicide in 2014, bringing public awareness to the disorder – the second most common type of dementia after Alzheimer’s disease.
 The condition is caused by protein deposits of alpha-synuclein in brain regions involved in thinking, movement, behavior, and mood.